sagarkhatri96/TRU_MachineLearning/README.md

 # TRU_MachineLearning
-This is our term project of course Theoretical Machine Learning in MSs Data Science at Thompson Rivers University
+This is our term project, of course, Theoretical Machine Learning in MSs Data Science at Thompson Rivers University.
+Group Members: Sagar
+               Michael Ahana